bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:24:22

 Yes, because he cannot send it to some arbitrary destination.
-He has to reproduce the original Coinbase transaction, which means that his 107 Bitcoin has to go to the original owner of that Coinbase transaction.
+He has to reproduce the original coinbase transaction, which means that his 107 Bitcoin has to go to the original owner of that coinbase transaction.
 And so maybe this miner, you know, was frozen and wakes up and decides that this is a fun joke because he can just get the 107 Bitcoin back after doing this.
-But the other problem is it would have to be a non-SegWit block, because there was no SegWit back then, and SegWit adds something to the Coinbase.
+But the other problem is it would have to be a non-SegWit block, because there was no SegWit back then, and SegWit adds something to the coinbase.
-Well, you can't add that to the Coinbase, because then it would be a different block.
+Well, you can't add that to the coinbase, because then it would be a different block.
 So that means all the fees would have to be in non-SegWit transactions.
 There's all sorts of problems with this attack.
 One problem I can think about is that the next miner might be like, hey, there's a lot of fees in that original block, let me reorg it and mine it myself.